acorg/slurm-pipeline/README.md

 This calls `sbatch` with the dependency argument (if any) and simultaneously gets the job id from the `sbatch` output (`sbatch` prints a line like `Submitted batch job 3779695`) and the `cut` in the above pulls out just the job id.
-The task name is then emitted, along wtih the job id.
+The task name is then emitted, along with the job id.

 A task name may be emitted multiple times by the same script.